 This past weekend I headed to our place in Maine for a few days.
 My first priority was actually a hair appointment, and then it was onto some thrifting and antiquing.
 Yes, my hair appointment comes before my thrifting and antiquing:)

-I was on the hunt for some vintage items for our newly wallpapered bedrooms and bathroom.
+I was hunting for some vintage items for our newly wallpapered bedrooms and bathroom.

 Unfortunately, I didn’t find much for those rooms, but I did find some curiosities that I think you will enjoy.